2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/README.txt

 Thirdly, will these "memory neurons" even emerge through a training process? (absolutely no idea)"wE LeAvE It As aN ExCercISe fOR thE ReaDER"

-So we decided to try and design a new variant of RNN.
+So we decided to try and design a new variant of RNN, that can fit the criteria and has a few other features.